JennyLi623/Interactive-Lab-Hub/Lab 1/README.md

 The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.

+**Setting: The interaction happens when the person drinks water in an indoor environment.
+It can be anytime anywhere but especially when the user needs to work and concentrate for a long time.**
+**Players: Only the user is involved in the situation.
+However, there should not be anyone to press the buttons randomly. **

-**The interactive device that I want to build is a smart cup mat that reminds the user to drink water by showing different light signals.
-It works in the way that it tracks the user's water intake by tracking the weight change of the cup.
+**Activity: The user puts a cup of water on the smart cup mat.
+Then the cup mat tracks the user's water intake by tracking the weight change of the cup.
 When it is time for the user to drink water, it gleams to notify the user.
 The user can click a button to postpone the reminder, yet if it takes too long before the user to drink water, the color is going to change from green to red.**

+**Goals: The goal of the user is to concentrate on work while remain hydrated.
+The goal of the smart cup mat is to remind the user to drink water**

 Sketch a storyboard of the interactions you are planning.
 It does not need to be perfect, but must get across the behavior of the interactive device and the other characters in the scene.